Near invariance of quasi-energy spectrum of Floquet Hamiltonians: Mathematical Preliminaries

 \subsection{$U^\varepsilon(t)$, $M^\varepsilon$ and its associated spectral measure}

 In \eqref{eq:propagator} we introduced the (unitary in $L^2 (\R ^n)$) evolution $U^{\varepsilon}(t)$ associated with the dynamics \eqref{eq:lsa_bal}.
 In this section we give a brief outline of a construction of $U^\varepsilon(t)$ and then discuss the spectral measure of the associated monodromy operator.
-Under very general assumptions on $H^0$ and the operators $\{W(t,\cdot)\}$, a unitary propagator can be shown to exist using semigroup methods, see \cite[Section 5]{pazy2012semigroups} and \cite[Section X.12]{reed1975ii}.
+Under very general assumptions on $H^0$ and the operators $\{W(t,\cdot)\}$, a unitary propagator can be shown to exist, see e.g., \cite{howland1974stationary, yajima1987existence}.

 From $U^{0}(t)=e^{-iH^0t}$ and $U^{\varepsilon}(t)$, we obtain the unitary monodromy operators $M_0 ^{\varepsilon}$ and $M^{\varepsilon}$ which, by the spectral theorem, are equipped with associated spectral (projection-valued) measures $\Pi^{\varepsilon}_0$ and $\Pi^{\varepsilon}$, respectively.
 For completeness, we review the definition and properties of a spectral measure and the spectral theorem for unitary operators.
 We refer the reader to \cite{davies1996spectral, hall2013quantum, RS4, taylor2013partial} for details.